-- 19. (a) (Read with section 12.3 of this policy) - (1) Goods or services above a transaction value of R200 000.01 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy. - (2) No requirement for goods or services above an estimated transaction value of R200 000.01 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process. - 19. (a) In an effort to promote empowerment of local contractors and emerging service providers an empowerment partnership arrangement between big and emerging service providers within Abaqulusi jurisdiction, a mandatory 30% of the awarded construction project must be sub contracted to local suppliers limited to CIDB 1 and 2 subject to CIDB 1 and 2 limits of R650 000.00 as guided by CIDB regulations. - 19 (b) In the case of Abaqulusi local will be defined as a supplier within the Abaqulusi jurisdiction will be obliged to have statement of municipal rates or proof of residence being verified and certified by the ward councillor concerned. - 19 (c) If the tender has the functionality, there will be points for locality at a maximum of 15 points to promote local suppliers. - 19(d) All sub-contracting must be in line with the PPPFA Act Regulations of 2017.
+- 19. (a) (Read with section 12.3 of this policy) - (1) Goods or services above a transaction value of R200 000.01 (All applicable taxes included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy.

+- (2) No requirement for goods or services above an estimated transaction value of R200 000.01 (All applicable taxes included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process. - 19. (a) In an effort to promote empowerment of local contractors and emerging service providers an empowerment partnership arrangement between big and emerging service providers within Abaqulusi jurisdiction, a mandatory 30% of the awarded construction project must be sub contracted to local suppliers limited to CIDB 1 and 2 subject to CIDB 1 and 2 as guided by CIDB regulations. - 19 (b) In the case of Abaqulusi local will be defined as a supplier within the Abaqulusi jurisdiction will be obliged to have statement of municipal rates or proof of residence being verified and certified by the ward councillor concerned.